 Once you have identified the life situations you want to focus on, your mental health professional will ask you how you feel about them.
-This discussion may dive into how you interpret situations and the beliefs you have about yourself and others.
+This discussion is the essence of any CBT treatment plan for substance abuse and may dive into how you interpret situations and the beliefs you have about yourself and others.
 You may also evaluate your own “self-talk,” what you tell yourself about an event or occurrence.

 Your counselor will ask you to observe your behavior and ways of thinking about the previously identified situations, helping you identify problematic thought patterns.
 Your therapist will then help you change these negative thoughts and beliefs.

 CBT for substance abuse generally includes various types of techniques and behavioral strategies.
 The skills gained in this type of cognitive therapy are effective in producing positive changes and can be used for the rest of your life.
-Working with a therapist that specializes in clinical psychology, you will learn the following coping skills and techniques:
+Working with a therapist that specializes in clinical psychology, your CBT treatment plan for substance abuse will teach you the following coping skills and techniques:

 During a CBT session, you will likely learn relaxation techniques.
 This type of skills training helps patients in recovery by providing alternatives to drugs when they feel stressed.
 These techniques can include the following:

 - Deep breathing

 Relaxation techniques are different for everyone.
 The main goal is that what you do replaces addictive behaviors.
 What one person finds relaxing may not work for another person.
 Therefore, it is important that you utilize techniques that work best for your needs.